Content marketing is about answering three questions

 That’s why it’s so important to understand what this person cares about and what worries them.

 The what - a content strategy

-Even if you know who you’re targeting with your content, you’ll still need a written strategy for engaging with your ideal customer across the buyer journey.
+Even if you know who you’re targeting with your content, you’ll still need a written strategy for engaging your ideal customer across the buyer journey.